This is a beautiful short aria by Vivaldi.

 This melody, despite having short repeating lines (the form is AABB), has lovely soaring intervals that make you WANT to sing them!
 Listen to Victoria Taranova (a Russian singer) in the following still video:

-Here is just the vocal line, with chords, for Vieni vieni in 4 keys:
+Here is just the vocal line, with chords, for this beautiful short aria in SIX different keys:

-One nice thing about this slow but lovely aria is that your students only have to learn half as many lyrics as usual!
+One nice thing about this slow but lovely aria is that your students need to learn very few lyrics!
 And there are no additional verses - only one verse.

 Below, find the vocals with piano accompaniment, in six different keys: The first page shows page 1 in the key of C minor: